The King of Fighters XIII

-(KOF XIII) is a fighting game in The King of Fighters series, developed and published by SNK Playmore originally in 2010.
-King of Fighters XIII was released for Japanese arcades on July 14, 2010, while ports for the Xbox 360 and PlayStation 3 were released during late 2011 in Japanese and English regions, with Atlus USA and Rising Star Games being in charge of releasing them in the United States and Europe respectively.
-Versions for iOS and Android followed in 2011 and 2012.
-A PC version was released on Steam on September 13, 2013.

-The game is set after the events of The King of Fighters XI and is also the conclusion of Ash Crimson's story arc, which started in The King of Fighters 2003.
+is a 2010 fighting game developed and published by SNK Playmore for arcades.
+It is the thirteenth installment in the The King of Fighters series.
+It was ported to Xbox 360 and PlayStation 3 globally in 2011, and an updated version for arcades followed in 2012 subtitled Climax.
+The game is set after the events of The King of Fighters XI (2005) and is also the conclusion of Ash Crimson's story arc, which started in The King of Fighters 2003.
 It follows another King of Fighters tournament secretly hosted by Those From the Distance Land, the organization behind the events from the two prior games that are trying to break the seal of the demon Orochi and take its power.

-Released after The King of Fighters XII, the game was directed by Kei Yamamoto who wanted to bring elements from prior The King of Fighters titles and fix issues from the prior game.
+The game was directed by Kei Yamamoto who wanted to bring elements from prior The King of Fighters titles and fix issues from the prior game.
 This title significantly modifies the gameplay from its predecessor, removing some modes, and adding ones formerly used in the series.
 It also expands the character roster, re-grouping the playable characters into three-member teams as in the prior installments.
 The ports are notable for including more content than the original version such as new characters, stages and game modes.

 Critical reception has been positive.
+Versions for iOS and Android had also been released, as well as a Windows port of Climax in 2013, and later a version with multiplayer rollback netcode subtitled Global Match in 2023 for Nintendo Switch and PlayStation 4 and 2025 for Steam.
+KOF XIII was succeeded by The King of Fighters XIV (2016).